Gabinou/tnecs/DESIGN.md

 For perfomance reasons, everything inside the world is an array.
 Whenever entities are created, components and systems are registered, an associated index is created.
-Component and systems names are hashed and saved for faster comparisons later.
-Their names are also recorded as strings for convenience.
+Their names are recorded as strings for convenience.
 Index 0 is always reserved for NULL.

 The most notable design feature is the use of a ```uint64_t``` as a bitflag to denote the component type.